Last updated on September 2nd, 2023.

 Disclaimer: All products in this guide are independently researched by our team.
 We only recommend products we believe in and never get paid for the reviews.
 Learn more about our review process here.

-Besides the essential fly rod and fly reel, the best fly fishing kits for beginners also include backing, a fly line, leader materials and flies.
+Besides the essential fly rod and fly reel, some of the best fly fishing kits for beginners also include backing, a fly line, leader materials and flies.
 Everything you need to make your first casts with a fly rod should be included in the starter kit.

 In this guide we specifically look at gear for beginners.
 Most importantly in the beginning you don’t want to spend a fortune since you can’t be sure yet that fly fishing is for you.
 That’s why all our kits for beginners come in between $70 and $170.
 If you are looking for a little more advanced gear be sure to check our Fly Rod Combo Guide.